MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/upgrade-conversion-options.md

 In Windows Server versions after 2016, if you've installed Desktop Experience evaluation versions, you can't convert them to Core retail versions.
 If you install the Standard Core evaluation version, you can convert it only to retail Datacenter Core, not to retail Standard Core.

-It's important to run the `DISM /online /Get-TargetEditions` command as instructed in the following procedure to determine which retail versions you can update to.
+It's important to run the `DISM /online /Get-TargetEditions` command as instructed in the following procedure to determine which retail versions you can convert to.
 If the retail version you want isn't listed as a target version, you need to do a fresh install of the retail version you want.

 > [!NOTE]
 > To verify that your server is running an evaluation version, you can run either of the following commands at an elevated command prompt: